 “The researcher also found antibodies produced by the body to combat the fungus in the blood stream of more than half of his subjects.”

-Risks of Fungal Infection when Vaporizing or Smoking Tobacco and Marijuana
+Infection Risk when Vaporizing or Smoking Tobacco and Marijuana

 The threat of fungal infection is historically deadly, especially when introduced directly into respiratory or nervous systems.